JohnWilder406/JohnWilder406/README.md

 ### Hi there 👋

+### 😄 Pronouns: He/Him

+### 🌱 I’m currently learning more about MERN, Redux, and Typescript

+### 🔭 I’m currently working on finding a job in the tech sector and expanding my portfolio

 <!--
 **JohnWilder406/JohnWilder406** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.